-- Use of computers (CAC accessible), Wi-fi" and printers
+- Use of computer (CAC accessible), Wi-fi and printers

 MARK YOUR CALENDAR for “TUESDAY TRAININGS” to receive a wide-variety of classes throughout the year!

 - Registration is FREE to military ID card holders and Department of Defense civilians.

 - Dates and times are subject to change.

 - Can’t make a class – make an appointment on any topic.

 Come receive tips on creating winning resume styles and selecting the right one for your career goals.
 Great for those who are new to resume development, as well as those who need a refresher.
 Also learn about the power of writing cover letters and follow-up letters.

-Learn how to understand vacancy announcements, developing your electronic federal resume, tracking applications and writing KSA's (knowledge, skill and ability) statements.
+Learn how to understand vacancy announcements, develop your electronic federal resume, track applications and write KSA's (knowledge, skill and ability) statements.